Shaaali/identity-apps/docs/guides/user-management/sessions.md

 ## Administrator manages active sessions of users

+ Administrator(owner/collaborator) can view and terminate the active session(s) of users of via Asgardeo Console

 **Administrator views active sessions of users**

- Administrator(owner/collaborator) can view the active sessions of users of via Asgardeo Console.

  1. In Asgardeo Console, Select **Manage > Users**.
  2. Select a user and Click **Edit**.